Header Image for Windlesham Parish Council

 Financial Strength & Precept

-Larger precept* base spreads the financial burden more evenly, enabling broader projects and services.
+Larger precept* base spreads the financial burden more evenly, enabling broader projects and services, but may support projects not prioritised by all villages.

-Smaller councils may require higher precepts to sustain service levels.
+Smaller councils may require higher precepts to sustain service levels, but offer hyper-local control over how funds are spent.

 No precept retained locally; no funding or budget control at parish level.